 Biostatistics MS students interested in the PhD degree program have the opportunity to internally apply to the program in the summer after their first year, if eligible.
 The MS-to-PhD admissions process is as rigorous as the regular admissions process; typically one highly qualified student is admitted from the MS to the PhD program each year.
 This internal application is only available in the summer of the first year.
 Once admitted, the student switches to the PhD track and commences second year PhD coursework.
 Students who are not accepted are required to resume and complete all MS degree requirements, but may re-apply to the PhD through the UW Graduate School Application process.

 Current MS students interested in applying to the PhD degree program should see admission requirements and application process below.

-- Pass the First Year (MS) Statistical Theory Examination at the PhD level.
+- Pass the First Year (MS) Statistical Theory Examination at the PhD level and

 - Earn a grade that is no lower than 3.0 in STAT 512 & 513 and BIOST 514 & 515.

 The MS-to-PhD admissions process is as rigorous as the regular admissions process.
 The applicant must demonstrate the ability to do PhD-level work as well as an engagement with the field.
 The Admissions Committee will consider the following as they review each application:

 - Mastery of first year knowledge and skills demonstrated by:

 - Engagement in class, class exam scores, and overall course grades.